 Configuring Application Dependency

-When building your application to use Alluxio, your application will have to include the
+When building your application to use Alluxio, your application should include a client module, the

 Running Alluxio Locally with GCS